soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

 ## **A Thermodynamic limit**

 As we train an AI model, its loss slowly drops and then it levels off.
 If we train a larger model, it will have a lower error rate, but it will require more compute.
 When we train larger and larger models, we come up with a family of curves.
-Switching to a log scale, get a graph, where no model can come cross the dotted line known as **Compute Efficient Frontier** as evidenced below.
+Switching to a log scale, we get a graph, where no model can cross below the dotted line known as **Compute Efficient Frontier** as evidenced here.

 <p align="center">